Stellar AfricaGold (CVE:SPX) Shares Down 28.6% – Should You Sell?

-Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s share price dropped 28.6% during trading on Friday .
+Shares of Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) were down 28.6% during mid-day trading on Thursday .
 The company traded as low as C$0.05 and last traded at C$0.05.
-Approximately 105,400 shares changed hands during trading, an increase of 559% from the average daily volume of 15,983 shares.
+Approximately 105,400 shares traded hands during mid-day trading, an increase of 559% from the average daily volume of 15,983 shares.
 The stock had previously closed at C$0.07.

 Stellar AfricaGold Inc, together with its subsidiaries, engages in the exploration and evaluation of mineral properties in Canada, Republic of Mali, and the Kingdom of Morocco.
 The company primarily explores for gold deposits.
 Stellar AfricaGold Inc was incorporated in 2006 and is headquartered in Vancouver, Canada.